pubkey/rxdb/README.md

 /**
  * For browsers, we use the dexie.js based storage
- * which stores data in IndexedDB.
+ * which stores data in IndexedDB in the browser.
  * In other JavaScript runtimes, we can use different storages.
  * @link https://rxdb.info/rx-storage.html
  */